These are my motivations for getting to my goal weight (130s):

 I joined PT in April 2007, and found that just logging what I ate caused me to lose weight!
 Even if nobody reads it, I feel accountable, and I am aware of what kinds of foods I’m eating and in what amounts – so it’s a natural check & balance.
 Logging every day is really important.
 I quit being active at PeerTrainer a few years ago, but now I'm back -- because so is the weight.
 Thought I'd give it a try again.

-I am 63 years old, a married mother of 3 grown daughters, grandmother of 4 children and 2 more on the way.
+I am 66 years old, a married mother of 3 grown daughters, grandmother to 5 girls and 2 boys.